Most productivity advice fails because it treats productivity like a calendar problem. In reality, it starts with your productivity mindset.

 Some of my flow:

-- Whenever a new task pops into my mind, I add it to my Notion ideas pages or phone’s notebook. ⇾ make this a habit.
+• Whenever a new task pops into my mind, I add it to my Notion to-do hub or phone’s notebook, or visually map it out using Effie ⇾ make this a habit.

 How can digital nomads effectively manage their professional and personal lives?